mludolph/cloudcomputing/assigment01/README.md

 2. How would you expect virtualization to affect the memory benchmark?
 Why?

-   A hypervisor adds additional latency to requests to physical resources. like the CPU or memory.
+   A hypervisor adds additional latency to requests to physical resources, like the CPU or memory.
 Addtionally to the added latency, other guests might also delay the availability to the CPU or memory, thus degrading the memory benchmark performance.

 ### Disk benchmark questions: